 Our God is self-existent, transcendent, immanent, immutable, eternal, omnipresent, omnipotent, omniscient, incorporeal (immaterial), one (revealed as Father, Son, and Holy Spirit), Creator, Incomprehensible, and morally perfect.
 As such, his words are most important to us.
 Especially where he has spoken clearly to us through his word – Holy Scripture.

-“Just two words, understand their use in Scripture and you’ll never be the same” (Casey Late, “But God: The two words at the heart of the gospel”, Cruciform Press, 2011).
+“Just two words, understand their use in Scripture and you’ll never be the same” (Casey Lute, “But God: The two words at the heart of the gospel”, Cruciform Press, 2011).

-Casey Late’s Introduction to “But God:…” starts this way:
+Casey Lute’s Introduction to “But God:…” starts this way:

 “James Montgomery Boice – ‘may I put it quite simply?
 If you understand those two words – “but God” – they will save your soul.
 If you recall them daily and live by them, they will transform your life completely.’

 To the left of “But God” in Scripture appear some of the worst human atrocities, characterized by disobedience and rebellion.
 To the left of “But God” is hopelessness, darkness, and death.
 But to the right, following “But God” readers of Scripture will find hope, light, and life.
 Following God’s intervention, the story of Scripture becomes one of grace, righteousness, and justice.

 “But God” marks God’s relentless, merciful intervention in human history …

 Appendix 6 shows the frequency of the phrase “But God” in the eight English Bibles studied.
 As you may notice.
 The term “But God” occurs most frequently in the New International Version (NIV).
 We will focus on this translation for our study of “But God”.